AlgoLab/galig/docs/documentation.md

 * a gene annotation (in _GTF_ format)
 * an RNA-Seq sample (in _FASTA_ or _FASTQ_ format)

+###### Note on Paired-End sample
+At the moment, _ASGAL_ is not able to directly manage paired-end
+samples: the only way to use both the fastq files (the reverse and the forward one) consists in merging them into a unique fastq file and then using this file as input for _ASGAL_.
+In this way, _ASGAL_ will align each read independently and then it will use the alignments to detect the AS events.

 <br />

 ## Usage